SCRobarts/OptiFax/README.md

 Object methods are called using the` 'object.method(args)' `syntax, allowing the same function to be implemented differently for different objects.

-Many OptiFa`χ` objects implement` '.store' `for saving in a format compatible with the rest of the toolkit.
+Many OptiFaχ objects implement` '.store' `for saving in a format compatible with the rest of the toolkit.

 ```matlab:Code
 laser.store(name,devFlag)
 ```

 To test our new laser, we need to give it a coordinate system to exist in, and there's an object for that too!
-The [**'SimWindow'**](SimWindow.m)** **object class.
+The [**'SimWindow'**](toolbox/lib/classes/SimWindow.m) object class.

 ```matlab:Code(Display)
 load("simWin.mat")